https-remy/Pico-8/README.md

 You can move the main character with the differents arrows of your keyboard.
 You can use your gun and shoot with the button `X` and skip dialogue with the button `C`.
+You can find the github pages at this url  https://https-remy.github.io/Pico-8/

+Hope you will enjoy it !